JAX API

 >>> import sphericart.jax

->>> jitted_sph_function = jax.jit(sphericart.jax.spherical_harmonics, static_argnums=(1, 2))
+>>> jitted_sph_fn = jax.jit(sphericart.jax.spherical_harmonics, static_argnums=1)

-maximum order of the spherical harmonics (included)
+• l_max – the maximum degree of the spherical harmonics to be calculated (included)